asemoon/asemoon.github.io/content/blog/healthy-confrontation/index.md

 ### Aftermath
 Confrontation is something that you get better at by practice but you are not always going to sway another person's opinion and that's just the world we live in.
 However, there are going to be a lot of cases where you are able to influence people and change minds and save the day!
 After a confrontation, you should always try to ensure that there are no hard feeling between you and the person you confronted.

-Just like any other skill, the confrontation takes time and practice to master.
+Just like any other skill, confrontation takes time and practice to master.
 Don’t confront the VP of the product on the Go-to-Market strategy on your first try!
 Start small with matters where stakes are not very high and work your way up.
 You can also start practicing outside of work (and please don’t be mean to the barista who misspelled your name!). you know when you are ready!